ssube/onnx-web/docs/getting-started.md

 ## Grid mode

-onnx-web introduces a powerful feature known as Grid Mode, designed to facilitate the efficient generation of multiple images with consistent parameters.
+onnx-web includes a powerful feature known as Grid Mode, designed to facilitate the efficient generation of multiple images with consistent parameters.
 Once enabled, Grid Mode allows users to select a parameter that varies across columns and another for rows.
 Users then provide specific values for each column or row, and the images are generated by combining the current parameters with the specified column and row values.

 In Grid Mode, selecting different parameters for columns and rows ensures diverse variations in the generated images.
 It's important to note that the same parameter cannot be chosen for both columns and rows unless the token replacement option is activated.
-Token replacement introduces the keywords column and row within the prompt, allowing users to dynamically insert the column or row values into their prompts before image generation.
+Token replacement places the keywords column and row within the prompt, allowing users to dynamically insert the column or row values into their prompts before image generation.

 While there isn't a strict limit on the number of values users can provide for each dimension (columns and rows), it's